Stephen Colbert (character): Fictional biography

 Prior to embarking on a career in journalism, Colbert worked as a carnival roustabout and a construction worker.
 During the 1980s, he was the lead singer and guitarist of an ABC-like new wave band called "Stephen and the Colberts".
 The comedian portrays his character's younger self in the band's music video, wearing worn jeans, cowboy boots and a spiky hair style.
 Their only revealed song to date is entitled "Charlene (I'm Right Behind You)", one of numerous references to an ex-girlfriend (and cousin) whom he continues to stalk despite numerous restraining orders.
 This song has been made available for download for free in the video game Rock Band.
 On the May 14, 2008, episode, Colbert claimed to have been the "totalitarian ruler of Malawi from 1982 to 1984".
 He mentions that his wife's first name is Lorraine.

 Colbert later moved into reporting, working in TV news for several stations in Virginia and North Carolina.
-Occasionally he will show footage of himself as a "young man" (portrayed by Colbert, wearing a false moustache) working as an anchor at a local news station (WPTS) in Patterson Springs, North Carolina, still displaying his trademark outrage over minor municipal issues in the manner of 20/20 correspondent John Stossel.
+He has shown footage of himself as a "young man" (portrayed by Colbert, wearing a false moustache) working as an anchor at a local news station (WPTS) in Patterson Springs, North Carolina, still displaying his trademark outrage over minor municipal issues in the manner of 20/20 correspondent John Stossel.
 In 1997, Colbert was promoted to anchor of the Channel 7 News on WPTS Patterson Springs after outing the previous anchor, Wayne Colt, for his cocaine addiction.
 His ensuing investigative reports into Colt's downfall earned him a local Emmy, and eventually a correspondent position at The Daily Show.
 This corresponds with the year the comedian joined the cast of the show.

 Colbert often makes digs at the expense of Daily Show host Jon Stewart.
 He has implied a strained relationship with Stewart, in contrast with the real Colbert's admiration for the comedian, and suggests that his departure from The Daily Show occurred under dubious circumstances.
-The character has described Stewart as a sexual predator and has been known to become tearful when his name is brought up.
+The character has described Stewart as a sexual predator, and has been known to become tearful when his name is brought up.
 On the other hand, Colbert has also implied that he only got his own show by blackmailing Stewart with incriminating photographs.